martinezelx/solidity-8-basics/README.md

-# Fundamentals, structures and data types in solidity.
+# Fundamentals, structures and data types in solidity 0.8.0.